 That would be me.
 Broni Mac, officially Bronwyn McSweeney

-- After working as a lawyer in Australia I shifted gears and embarked on a career in recreation and fitness which I’ve now been involved with for 20 years.
+- After working as a lawyer in outback Australia I shifted gears and embarked on a career in recreation and fitness.

-- In 2011 I won the Outstanding Contribution to the Industry Award, at the NZ Exercise Industry Awards.
-In 2010 I won Lecturer of the Year and was Finalist in the Bella Mentor Award.
+- In 2011 the NZ Exercise Industry Awards honoured me with the Outstanding Contribution to the Industry Award.
+I was awarded Lecturer of the Year and a Finalist in their Mentor Award in 2010.

-- Owner Catch Fitness – ran over 300 on going educational workshops for exercise professionals and fitness challenges for over 3000 entrants.
+- Owner Catch Fitness – deliverer of 300 educational workshops for exercise professionals and national fitness challenges for over 3000 entrants.

-- Presenter at conferences: GetActiveNZ, FitEx, Tonic, YMCA and the Exercise Association Business Grow.
+- Conference presenter at GetActiveNZ, FitEx, Tonic, YMCA and Exercise Association Business Grow.

-- Reviewer and auditor of exercise industry educational courses with REPs (The Register of Exercise Professionals).
+- Reviewer of industry courses with REPs (The Register of Exercise Professionals).

 - Judge at the New Zealand Exercise Industry Awards.

-There are so many people who have contributed to the success of Catch Fitness but in regards to these workplace programmes a special thanks needs to go out to the award winning Russell Graham.
-Russell is a tutor at ARA and provided many of his students, inclusive of myself, with our first opportunities to be involved in workplace programmes.
-He was incredibly generous with his time, his advice and with how much he paid us.
-Thanks Rus.
+There are so many people who have contributed to the success of Catch Fitness but in regards to these workplace programmes a special thanks needs to go out to the award winning Russell Graham, as well as Pauline Rice both mentioned above.
 And if not for Dr Bill Sukala, I’d never know how to drive a website!
 Thanks Doc.